-You will receive an AS Level choices sheet onto which you are asked to record your provisional choices from the subjects available.
+You will receive an AS Level choices form onto which you are asked to record your provisional choices from the subjects available.
 There is no block structure at this stage, so you can indicate your preferred choice combination.
 Remember to be flexible and add a fifth subject that you might think seriously about in the event of a clash.
 You should discuss your choices with your parents.
-Firm choices from Option blocks will be requested during March of Year 12.
-Choices will normally be confirmed with students by May of Year 12.
+Firm choices from Option blocks will be requested later in Year 12.
+Choices will normally be confirmed with students by May of Year 12, although some students change courses in August in light of their results.